When and Where was H.G. Wells Born?

 1946: He was still writing about the appalling effects of the Atomic Bomb when he died.

 1. 1891 to his cousin Isabel Wells.

 Site of Grave:

 Funeral at Golder’s Green Crematorium.
-Ashes
+Ashes scattered from an aircraft.

 H G Wells Society